 Comment on a task

-Comment on a task whenever you need to discuss the work with your team.
+Comment on a task whenever you need to discuss the work with your team, provide an update.
 That way, the discussion stays in context with the task, and you can easily navigate back to it (even after it’s complete).